RPS Navigate Command

 • If you use Icons only i.e. no captions, then you can have 9 or 11 buttons on each menu level.
 Anything above these numbers becomes a little impractical in use.

-• With the outer ring (when that becomes available), you have a lot more flexibility from a single menu because the outer ring is larger, you can place more buttons at each menu level that fly out from each pie slice.
+• With the outer ring you have a lot more flexibility from a single menu because the outer ring is larger, you can place more buttons at each menu level that fly out from each pie slice.
 In this way of working, you require less menu levels to achieve the same objectives.

 • RPS installed Puck menus use the 6 o’clock pie slice for CAD command access in all sub menus and use the 7 button approach in most cases.
 The menus are designed to deliver the RPS recommended workflows if you follow the buttons in sequence around the puck from the 7 o’clock position around the puck in a clockwise fashion to the 5 o’clock position. i.e. in the above menu images, the workflow is as follows